0xNoSystem/hyperliquid_rust_bot/README.md

 ## Notes

-- You can create your own strategy by looking at the Strategy trait in src/strategy.rs and reading other implemented strategies.
-Make sure you add it to the Strategy type in web_ui/src/types.ts (in pascalCase) and in src/components/AddMarke.tsx, i realise this is quite complicated, i'm working on making custom strategies easier to integrate.
+- You can create your own strategy by looking at the Strategy trait in src/strategy.rs and reading other implemented strategies in src/strats.
+Make sure you add it to the Strategy type in web_ui/src/types.ts (in pascalCase) and in src/components/AddMarket.tsx, i realise this is quite complicated, i'm working on making custom strategies easier to integrate.
 - Backtesting is in devolpment and purely uses Binance OHLCV; live trades execute on Hyperliquid.
 - Manual trades on the same account can interfere with the bot’s margin orchestration; a dedicated account is recommended.
 - Experimental software; use at your own risk.